-The coefficient values in Table 2 indicate that the magnitude of the influence of ICB on earnings management is 0.19.
+The coefficient values in Table 2 indicate that the magnitude of the influence of ICB on 74 rnings management is 0.19.
 This means that a 1% increase in ICB results in a 0.19% increase in earnings management.
-The magnitude of the ICB sig value was 0.03 < 0.05 (alpha 5%), indicating that the hypothesis is rejected.
-At a 95% confidence level, ICB has a positive effect on earnings management.
+The magnitude of the ICB sig value was 0.03<0.05 (alpha 5%), indicating that the hypothesis is rejected.
+At a 95% confidence 11 el, On managing earnings, ICB has a positive effect.